This asparagus parmesan salad is light but comforting with the flavours of smoked mayo and salty parmesan.

 MAKE IT AT HOME: Asparagus Pasta with Lemon Leek Cream

-This recipe calls for cold smoked mayonnaise, which we make at Loka using a smoker.
-However, you can use a XXX in your barbecue to cold smoke mayonnaise.
+This recipe calls for cold smoked mayonnaise, which you can make easily with a cold smoker.
 If smoking isn’t your thing a few drops of truffle oil in the mayonnaise makes an excellent substitution – no one ever complained about truffle flavour.

 But buy the high quality stuff like this one – a few drops is all you need.
 Remember truffle “flavour” or “essence” as an ingredient means fake chemical junk.